 1. The business process of project portfolio risk management has been developed, configured in the Project Management Information System (PMIS), and fine-tuned.
 The link with the project initiation process has been established to transfer portfolio risk management calculations and developments to new projects.

-2. A register of portfolio risks, risk submission forms, and a risk notification system have been established in PMIS.
+2. A register of portfolio risks, risk submission forms, and a risk notification system have been established in PMIS, enhanced with AI for automated risk identification and reporting.

 3. The risk management business process of individual projects has been developed, configured in PMIS, and put into place.

-4. Project risk registers, risk submission forms, a risk notification system, and the allocation of risk responsibilities have been set up in PMIS.
+4. Project risk registers, risk submission forms, a risk notification system, and the allocation of risk responsibilities have been set up in PMIS, supported by AI-driven monitoring and analysis.

 5. Customized risk reports automatically generated in Power BI format: